 I served it with those planned side dishes, which are always a favorite in my house.
-Roasted green beans with crisp slices of garlic and well-done cubes of sweet potato.
+Roasted green beans with crispy garlic and well-done cubes of sweet potato.
 And to add some color and additional flavor to the chicken, I roasted the remaining cherry tomatoes I had sitting on my kitchen counter.

 The end result: a balanced plate that will keep the whole family fueled this back to school season.